yuvraajsj18/Operating-Systems/notes/threads/threads.md

 ## Thread Libraries

-- Thread library provides programmer with **API** for creating and managing threads.
+- Thread library provides a programmer with **API** for creating and managing threads.

 - Two primary ways of implementing a thread library -

-  -  Library entirely in user space
+  -  Library entirely in userspace
-    - All code and data structures for the library exists in user space.
+    - All code and data structures for the library exists in userspace.
-  - Kernel-level library supported by the OS.
+  - The kernel-level library is supported by the OS.
     - Code and data structures for the library exist in kernel space.

 - **Pthreads**